GytisKLNT/Gym_App/README.md

 ## About The Project

 This is Gym App Back-End server for gym app https://github.com/GytisKLNT/Gym_app_FE that i made.
-It takes care of logins & data storage.
+It takes care of:

+- 🗝️ Auth
+- 💾 Data storage
+- 🌈 Everything nice

 <p align="right">(<a href="#top">back to top</a>)</p>